department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

-# Research Plan for Public Websites, Outreach & Events, Nov 2021
+# Research Plan for Public Websites, Outreach & Events, Dec 2021

 ## Background
 The Outreach & Events calendar provides a listing of upcoming national VA events that Veterans can browse and sign up to attend (without logging in).
 The current user experience is a flat listing of upcoming events, and we are adding the following two new capabilities: